-- A 200-Ok response with a body indicating a unique id for the transaction requested by the D-TE.
-The id is used for watermarking of the chosen piece of data is being processed correctly. - A 409-Conflict response: Indicates that the request could not be processed because this request has been already scheduled for processing. - GET: this endpoint requires the id as parameter key with a value to identify the watermarking unique transaction id initiated by the D-TE to the DP in the previous POST request/endpoint. - Example: D-TE obtains the metadata of the transaction being watermarked as specifies the id as parameter from the returned body of the POST above. - Returns a 200-Ok response with a JSON formatted body file indicating results as follows:
+- A 200-Ok response with a body indicating a unique id for the transaction requested by the DTE.
+The id is used for watermarking of the chosen piece of data is being processed correctly. - A 409 or 404, namely conflict or bad request response: Indicates that the request could not be processed because this request has been already scheduled for processing. - GET: this endpoint requires the id as parameter key with a value to identify the watermarking unique transaction id initiated by the DTE to the DP in the previous POST request/endpoint. - Example: DTE obtains the metadata of the transaction being watermarked as specifies the id as parameter from the returned body of the POST above. - Returns a 200-Ok response with a JSON formatted body file indicating results as follows: